-Mr. Ocier is a Director of Vantage Equities, Inc., Vantage Financial Corporation and Philequity Management.
-At the same time, he is also the Chairman and President of Pacific Online Systems Corporation (1999 to present).
-Concurrently, he is the Chairman of the Boards of the following corporations: APC Group, Inc. (2005 to present), Premium Leisure Corp.
-(1999 to present).
-He earned his Economics degree from the Ateneo de Manila University (1977).
+Mr. Ocier is a Director of Vantage Equities, Inc. and Philequity Management.
+He also serves as the Chairman of Belle Corporation and the Chairman and President of Pacific Online Systems Corporation.
+Concurrently, he is the Chairman of the Board of APC Group, Inc. and Premium Leisure Corp.
+He earned his degree in Economics from Ateneo de Manila University in (1977).